Call 24/7

 As the state continues to combat the opioid crisis, Suboxone clinics stand as key players in the effort to provide effective, accessible, and safe treatment options for those seeking recovery from opioid addiction in Alabama.

-Bhg Shoals Treatment Center Inc is a suboxone clinic in Sheffield, Alabama situated in the 35660 zip code.
+Bhg Shoals Treatment Center Inc is a suboxone drug treatment center in Sheffield, AL situated in the 35660 zip code area.

 Location: 3430 North Jackson Highway, Sheffield, AL 35660 in Colbert County